Sergeant-Salz/CNHL_Stock_Bot/README.md

 Checks the stock on the CNHL page regularly and sends a notification if an item is in stock

 # How to use

+Run with `npx ts-node main.ts`.

-- Add products and warhouses you want to check to the articles.json file
+- Add products and warehouses you want to check to the articles.json file
-- Shedule a cron job
+- Schedule a cron job
 - _Profit?_